vladjoh/mssecuritynews/README.md

 - Microsoft Learn "What's New" pages (some is not working properly yet)
 - Official Microsoft Security YouTube channels
 - Microsoft Security Twitter/X accounts
-- Roadmap pages both M365 abd Azure
+- Roadmap pages both M365 and Azure

 It uses both official RSS feeds and custom-generated ones to ensure wide coverage.